mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 ![julia-kernel][withjuliakernel]

 {% include note.html content="In the meantime I updated entire Anaconda bundle (``conda update --all``), including Jupyter notebook, which changed little bit its UI.
-You may notice that kernel are displayed first.
+You may notice that list of kernels is displayed first.
 Opposite to previous screen-shots." %}

 In Julia language `using <package Name>` is an __import statement__, which pre-compiles and gets ready to work module/program denoted in the statement.
 Next line calls this programs subroutine called `notebook`.
 If you use some arguments, you can modify notebooks behavior.
 For example `notebook(detached=true)`, Julia will run notebook server in the background and you will be able to use or exit REPL without closing the notebook.